peaks freaks: how the most devoted ‘twin peaks’ fans are prepping for its return

 Since 2010, an annual Twin Peaks UK Festival has also been bringing cast members and fans to London.
 Producer Lindsey Bowden founded the festival on the show's 20th anniversary, originally as a one-off, but it quickly became a yearly event — "an immersive theatrical fan conference," she calls it.
 "Now, with the new season being announced, it's got fans hyped," she says.
 The festival has almost doubled in size over the last two years; "it's gone bonkers."

-Like everyone I speak to, Lindsey emphasises how welcoming and "community-minded" Peaks fans are.
+Like everyone I speak to, Lindsey emphasizes how welcoming and "community-minded" Peaks fans are.
 "We've managed to make people all over the world become close friends," she explains.
-During a difficult moment in her life, that community, and organising the festival, became very important to her.
+During a difficult moment in her life, that community, and organizing the festival, became very important to her.
 Lindsey's mother died while she was planning the festival's first incarnation, and both her fellow fans and the show's cast members were "so supportive," she says.
 In particular, Catherine Coulson, who played the series' beloved Log Lady and who recently passed away herself, became a source of comfort.
 Remembering their closeness, Lindsey explains how, when she'd decided to donate half of the festival's proceeds to a charity her mother had selected, Coulson also made a donation of her own.
 "In my dark time, [Twin Peaks] was my safe space," Lindsey says.
 "People find solace in it."

 In addition to planning the 2017 Twin Peaks UK Festival, Lindsey is preparing to launch her Twin Peaks-inspired cookbook, Damn Fine Cherry Pie, in time for season three.
 It will be released through Harper Collins in the US in November.
 Taking characters and iconic scenes as her starting point, she dreamed up recipes for Audrey Horne-worthy cocktails (a cherry julep), the Double R Diner's famous cherry pie, and the ominous sounding "Doctor Jacobi's Secret Coconut Hawaiian Stew."
 There are also jukebox lists and craft tips for hosting Peaks parties.